Non-Stationary Inventory Control with Lead Times: Introduction

 \subsubsection{Regret Lower Bound.}

-We begin establishing an $\Omega (\sqrt{ST})$ dynamic regret lower bound for non-stationary inventory control with zero lead time, measured against the optimal base-stock policy at each time step (\cref{thm:lower_bound}).
-The bound holds even when the degree of non-stationarity~$S$ is known and applies to both lost-sales and backlogging models.
+We begin by establishing an $\Omega (\sqrt{ST})$ dynamic regret lower bound for non-stationary inventory control with demand backlogging, or lost-sales with zero lead time, measured against the optimal base-stock policy at each time step (\cref{thm:lower_bound}).
+The bound holds even when the degree of non-stationarity~$S$ is known.
 Since this rate matches the minimax lower bounds for stationary settings (\cref{lemma:lower_bound_stationary} and \cite{zhang2020closing}), it shows that the need for adaptivity to switching demand does not increase the difficulty of learning in these settings when demand is effectively stationary.